luisgdelafuente/hal149com/src/content/posts/the-future-ai-education.md

 ---
 Let's review how AI could be impacting the present and future of education and related trends.

-## From Just in Case to Just in Time Learning
+## From Just in Case to Just in Time (JIT) Learning

 The way we approach education is undergoing a fundamental shift.
 For too long, the focus has been on comprehensive courses, often covering vast amounts of information that may or may not be relevant to the individual learner.
 This "just in case" model is becoming increasingly obsolete.

-### The "just in time" approach
+### The "Just in Time" approach

 Instead of broad, pre-packaged courses, learners need access to information and assistance precisely when they require it to solve specific problems.
-This requires a change in mindset, moving away from passive content consumption to active problem-solving.
+This requires a change in mindset, moving away **from passive content consumption to active problem-solving**.

 JIT learning is not a new idea.
 In fact, it's been around for more than 10 years.
 However, it is only now, with the advent of AI, that this concept can truly become mainstream.